CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-6.md

 1. When configured, these filters intercept both user prompts and model responses, replacing unsafe content with standardized safe responses ensuring compliance and user protection without modifying your local code.

-### Task 2: Configure and Validate Content Filters in Azure AI Foundry
+### Task 2: Configure and Validate Content Filters in Microsoft Foundry

-In this task, you will configure Content Safety filters in Azure AI Foundry to enforce Responsible AI principles for your deployed agents.
+In this task, you will configure Content Safety filters in Microsoft Foundry to enforce Responsible AI principles for your deployed agents.
 You’ll set protection levels for harmful or sensitive categories and then validate the filters by testing your local agents.

-1. In the Azure AI Foundry page, from the left menu, select **Guardrails + Controls** and click on **Create a custom content filter** from overview.
+1. In the Microsoft Foundry page, from the left menu, select **Guardrails + Controls** and click on **Create a custom content filter** from overview.

    ![](./media/ss-116.png)